-Over 26 years, INMR has visited and reported on hundreds of transmission lines throughout the world – crossing deserts, rain forests, urban areas, towering mountains and other diverse landscapes.
+Over 26 years, INMR has visited and reported on hundreds of transmission structures throughout the world – crossing deserts, rain forests, urban areas, towering mountains and other diverse landscapes.
 While the majority of these have involved fairly conventional lattice type towers, others have stood out due to their high aesthetics, unusual functionality or unique design – in some cases all three combined.

 INMR.com tours some of the world’s remarkable transmission structures.

 Following destruction by avalanche of towers on two 300 kV circuits in the coastal mountains of British Columbia, Canada during the winter of 1954-55, an engineer named Brian White proposed the concept of catenaries on which phase conductors would be supported.
 Several years ago, another engineer, Peter Catchpole, utilized the same concept for that double circuit line, one span away and for much the same reason.